 Sponsors: Sandra Burnette and Bryson Scruggs, Open to Grades 6-8.

 The students on the WRAM staff produce a live broadcast of school news and announcements each day.
-The staff rotates over the four marking periods with four students participating each quarter.
-The WRAM staff anchor the broadcast, read the news, select the music, and operate the camera.
-Acceptance is based on attendance/tardies, grades, and a recommendation from a homeroom teacher.
+The staff rotates over the four marking periods with three students participating each quarter.
+The members of the WRAM staff anchor the broadcast, read the news, select the music, and operate the camera.
+Acceptance is based on attendance/tardies, grades, and recommendations from teachers.

 Sponsors: Scot Smith and Julie Lee.
 Open to Grades 7 and 8.